Aji Mathew

 ->KZ8021 Materials Chemistry for Environmental Applications, Examiner

-I accept interns and project students on both first and second level.
+I accept interns and project students at bachelor and master levels.
 Please contact me by e-mail with an application if you are interested in contributing to our reasearch.

 Research